-Put the water in the bowl of a stand mixer.
+Put water in the bowl of a stand mixer.
 Stir in the yeast.
-Allow it to sit until it bubbles (proof), then add 3 cups of flour (400 grams), caraway seeds, wheat germ, salt, 2 tablespoons of honey, molasses, cottage cheese and egg.
+Allow it to sit until it bubbles (proof), then add flour, caraway seeds, wheat germ, salt, 2 tablespoons of honey, molasses, cottage cheese and egg.

 At this point you'll have a very thick mixture and will need to use the paddle attachment to mix.
-Beat with the paddle until you have a soft dough.
+If dough feels extremely dry you could add a splash more water, but 1 cup should be enough.
+The dough should be thicker than a typical batter, but too loose and sticky to knead.

 Cover the mixing bowl and let the dough rise until doubled.
 This should take an hour to an hour and a half.

-Punch down dough and fit it into a very well greased 8 ½ by 4 ½ inch loaf pan.
+Scrape dough into a greased 8 ½ by 4 ½ inch loaf pan, pressing out air as you transfer.
+Spread evenly.
 Cover with a greased piece of plastic wrap and let rise in a warm place for another 45 minutes to an hour or until it's an inch above the rim in the center.
 Sometimes it's hard to know how long the second rise will take, so the most important thing is to go by what you see rather than the time.

 Shortly before you are ready to bake, preheat the oven to 400 degrees F. Put the risen loaf in the 400 degree oven, then close the door and reduce the heat to 350.
-Bake for 35 minutes or until golden and loaf sounds hollow.
+Bake for 40 minutes (may take up to 45) or until golden and loaf sounds hollow.

 Notes